asdofindia/GithubToTelegram/README.md

 #Github To Telegram #

-This script uses PyGithub to poll the Github api and send interesting events to your favorite group via Telegram-CLI
+A script that uses PyGithub to poll the Github api and send interesting events to your favorite group via Telegram-CLI

 ###Requirements###
 It's currently written in python3 (only because I hate unicode encoding errors).
 But it's easily portable to python2, just change the print functions.
 Otherwise install python3